 Skip to main content

-Revealed how sulfate-breathing bacteria get energy from sulfur
+How sulfate-breathing bacteria obtain energy from sulfur revealed

-A team led by scientists at the Institute of Chemical and Biological Technology at the New University of Lisbon (ITQB-NOVA) has discovered the existence of a new intermediate in the process by which certain bacteria obtain energy from sulfur.
-Their results, published in the latest issue of the prestigious journal Science, unravel a long-standing mystery about the metabolism of so-called sulfate-reducing bacteria, and challenge the description of the process given in microbiology textbooks.
+A team led by scientists from the Instituto de Tecnologia Química e Biológica da Universidade Nova de Lisboa (ITQB-NOVA) has discovered the existence of a new intermediate in the process by which certain bacteria obtain energy from sulfur.
+Their results, published in the latest issue of the prestigious journal Science, unravel a long-standing mystery about the metabolism of so-called sulphate-reducing bacteria, and challenge the description of the process given in microbiology textbooks.

-This paper describes how bacteria that use sulfur compounds in the process of respiration produce energy to live, a process that has hitherto been described in three steps, and which, with this discovery, becomes four.
-The identification of this fourth intermediate, produced by the action of a protein located in the bacterial membrane, explains for the first time how an asymmetry of charges is created between the two sides of the membrane - an essential step for the production of energy in the breathing process, as recalled by Inês Cardoso Pereira, research coordinator.
+This work describes how bacteria that use sulfur compounds in the process of respiration produce energy to live, a process that until now had been described in three steps and which, with this discovery, has now become four.
+The identification of this fourth intermediate, produced by the action of a protein located in the bacterial membrane, explains for the first time how an asymmetry of charges is created between the two sides of the membrane - an essential step for the production of energy in the respiration process, as Inês Cardoso Pereira, the coordinator of the research, points out.

 For Inês Cardoso Pereira, with these results, "Textbooks will be revised (...) and so will the models used by other scientists."
-It is known that sulfate-reducing bacteria (a form of sulfur) live scattered in the environment where oxygen is scarce, such as marine sediments, and are therefore essential for the renewal of one of the most important biogeochemical cycles for life on Earth.
-Geochemists, who use the rate at which sulfur is processed as a marker to describe the atmosphere on Earth over geological time, will have to revise their mathematical models, as the existence of the new intermediate affects these calculations.
+Sulphate-reducing bacteria (a form of sulphur) are known to live scattered in environments where oxygen is scarce, such as marine sediments, and are therefore essential for the renewal of one of the most important biogeochemical cycles for life on Earth.
+Geochemists, who use the rate of sulphur processing as a marker to describe the Earth's atmosphere over geological time, will have to revise their mathematical models, as the existence of the new intermediate affects these calculations.

 crab

-These bacteria are also present in our intestinal flora, which means that the new data presented by Portuguese scientists also has an impact on health, as it gives researchers a new target to specifically inhibit the inflammatory action of bacteria in the gut.
+These bacteria are also present in our intestinal flora, which means that the new data presented by the Portuguese scientists also has an impact on health, as it gives researchers a new target to specifically inhibit the inflammatory action of bacteria in the intestine.

 bacteria

-The project that gave rise to these results was funded by FCT, the National Science Foundation (USA) and the Deutsche Forschungsgemeinschaft (Germany).
-Two of the authors received Studentships from FCT, as PhD student and post-doctoral researcher.
-The research group of Inês Cardoso Pereira is part of the R&D unit GREEN-IT - Biorecourses for Sustainability, of ITQB-NOVA, which obtained the classification of Very Good in the last evaluation of R&D units conducted by FCT (in 2013/14).
+The project that led to these results received funding from FCT, the National Science Foundation (USA) and the Deutsche Forschungsgemeinschaft (Germany).
+Two of the authors received FCT Studentships , as a doctoral student and a post-doctoral researcher.
+Inês Cardoso Pereira's research group is part of ITQB-NOVA's GREEN-IT - Bioresources for Sustainability R&D unit, which obtained a Very Good rating in the last evaluation of R&D units carried out by FCT (in 2013/14).

 Images from top to bottom: